A Guide To Anna Maria Island

 All towns include an eclectic variety of restaurants, shops, spas, and interesting things to do,

 Residents and visitors alike enjoy sipping coffee on charming front porches while chatting or reading the local papers in the morning; walking, jogging, or just sitting still on the pristine white sand beaches; and swimming and splashing in the gorgeous clear gulf and bay waters where wildlife like dolphin and manatee abound.
-Fish in some of the best waters in the world for tarpon, grouper, redfish, mangrove snapper, and trout.
+Fish in some of the best waters in the world for tarpon, grouper, redfish, mangrove snapper, and snook.
 Dine with a glass of wine and put your toes in the sand at sunset or watch the moon rise over the bay.
 Anna Maria Island is the an ideal spot to enjoy the best that life has to offer.

 It is the ideal place to relax…and enjoy island time!